 As the Assistant General Manager with the Authority, Matt oversees land acquisitions and leads a variety of strategic conservation planning projects including development of the Santa Clara Valley Greenprint, which serves as the agency’s guiding vision.
 In this capacity, Matt pursues projects that closely engage partners in the protection and stewardship of landscapes that provide multiple environmental and social benefits.
 He has a BA in Environmental Studies from the University of California, Santa Cruz and a Master’s Degree in Community and Regional Planning from the University of Oregon.
 Matt lives in Santa Cruz with his family and can often be found on nearby trails or in his kayak on Monterey Bay.

-Marc serves as the External Affairs Manager at the Authority and in that role, leads their Community Engagement Team.
+Marc serves as the External Affairs Manager at the Authority and in that role, leads their Public Affairs Team.
 He has worked in the land conservation field for over 14 years, including three years at the Trust for Public Land and seven years at Peninsula Open Space Trust (POST).
 As Director of External Affairs at POST, Marc built a broad range of traditional and nontraditional partnerships and also played a strong leadership role in the passing of Measure AA and Measure Q. Prior to working in conservation, Marc was a Design Engineering Manager at Intel Corporation.
 Marc loves spending time with his family outdoors – hiking, biking and cross-country skiing.
 He is also an opera fan.

 As the Authority’s Field Operations Manager, Derek oversees the care of open space lands and their natural resources.
 His primary goal is to provide a seamless experience that gives visitors a sense of enjoyment and leaves them feeling fulfilled and refreshed.
 Derek has a Park Management degree from West Valley College and brings 16 years of hands on experience to his position.
 He also enjoys photography and backpacking across the wilderness like a gypsy.